 Accessory muscle use.
 The muscles of the neck appear to be moving when your child breathes in.
 This can also be seen under the rib cage or even the muscles between the ribs.

 Changes in alertness.
-Low oxygen levels may cause your child to act more tired and may indicate respiratory fatigue.
+Low oxygen levels may cause your child to act very tired and may indicate respiratory fatigue.

 The signs of respiratory distress may resemble other problems or medical conditions.
-Always consult your child's doctor for a diagnosis, but if your child is having difficulty breathing, call 911 or go to the closest emergency room.
+Always consult your child's healthcare provider for a diagnosis, but if your child is having difficulty breathing, call 911 or go to the closest emergency room.